Early Copy Protection on the Apple II

 The game didn't use a two-stage loader, but it did have slightly peculiar instructions for loading from tape:

 At first glance, the seems like it must be shorthand notation for "read from $3000 to $3FFF", or perhaps it's a typographical error.
-In fact, the program really does start loading on the direct page, and continues through the system stack, input buffer, text page, and so on.
+In fact, the program really does start loading on page zero, and continues through the system stack, input buffer, text page, and so on.
 Note there is no "xxxxG" command here, which means the software uses some other means to start itself running.

 Why is this copy protection?
 It should be easy to simply load the